dylan-lang/dylan-programming-book/source/perform.rst

 compatible with the method.
 The most common case of implicit generic functions is for the slot-accessor methods that are created when a new class is defined.
-Because these generic functions typically have only a single method and are *sealed* by default (see `Open generic functions <perform.htm#92395>`_), the compiler can make extensive optimizations for slot accessors, ideally making slot access no more expensive than an array reference or structure-member access in other languages.
+Because these generic functions typically have only a single method and are *sealed* by default (see `Open generic functions`_), the compiler can make extensive optimizations for slot accessors, ideally making slot access no more expensive than an array reference or structure-member access in other languages.

 Even when a slot is inherited by subclassing, a good Dylan compiler will use a *coloring algorithm* to assign slots to the same offset in each subclass, keeping the cost of slot access to a minimum.
-You can use primary classes (see `Primary classes <perform.htm#14126>`_) to guarantee efficient slot access.When a program defines explicit methods for a slot getter or setter generic function, of course, the overhead is greater.
+You can use primary classes (see `Primary classes`_) to guarantee efficient slot access.
+When a program defines explicit methods for a slot getter or setter generic function, of course, the overhead is greater.

 #. *Comparison with C++:* Dylan classes are similar to virtual base
    classes with virtual data members in that the offsets of their data